 Why Did the for Healthcare Professional Segment Dominate the Medical Clothing Market?

-The for healthcare professional segment dominates the market due to consistent and high demand from doctors, nurses, and hospital staff.
+The for healthcare professional segment dominates the market by 60% share due to consistent and high demand from doctors, nurses, and hospital staff.
 Strict infection-control protocols, mandatory use of protective apparel, and frequent replacement of scrubs, gowns, and lab coats reinforce adoption.
 Additionally, growing awareness of workplace safety and standardized hospital dress codes further strengthens this segment’s leading position in the market.

 For Patient